Coinbase vs OKX: What UK Investors Need to Know in 2026

 How do maker/taker spot fees compare?

-OKX offers lower spot trading fees, around 0.1% taker and 0.08% maker, compared with Coinbase Advanced at 0.25% maker and 0.4% taker.
-OKX appeals to active traders, but for casual investors, Coinbase’s slightly higher fees are balanced by safety and simplicity.
+OKX offers lower spot trading fees at approximately 0.10% taker and 0.08% maker, compared with Coinbase Advanced at 0.25% maker and 0.40% taker.
+In our March 2026 live test, a £99.97 Bitcoin purchase via Coinbase Advanced cost £1.19 (1.19% effective rate).
+The standard Coinbase interface charges up to 3.99% on debit card purchases — always use Advanced.
+For active traders, OKX is clearly cheaper, but for casual investors, Coinbase’s fees are offset by simplicity and regulatory standing.

 Which platform is cheaper for futures, options, and margin?

 Coinbase does not provide derivatives in the UK.
 OKX offers futures, perpetuals, and options at competitive fees under 0.05% for high-volume traders.
-For advanced strategies, OKX is cheaper and broader, but most UK retail investors will find Coinbase safer without leverage risks.
+For advanced strategies, OKX is the only option — but most UK retail investors will find Coinbase safer without leverage exposure.

-Coinbase charges spreads and FX fees on GBP-USD trades plus a small withdrawal cost.
-OKX also applies FX charges but has lower overall trading fees.
-For UK investors, Coinbase is more transparent with fiat payments, while OKX is cheaper but less straightforward.
+Coinbase charges spreads and FX fees on GBP-USD trades plus small withdrawal costs.
+OKX applies FX charges but has lower overall trading fees.
+For UK investors, Coinbase is more transparent with fiat payments; OKX is cheaper but less straightforward on fee disclosure.

 Features and Asset Coverage